lauvergn/QuantumModelLib/ReadMe.txt

         where
            ndim       is the number of degree(s) of freedom it MUST be indentical to the initialized value (with sub_Init_Qmodel)
            GGdef(:,)  is the new metric tensor a ndim x ndim matrix of real (kind=8)

+ 5) Examples and Tests

+ With "make all", the libraries are created and several main programs.

+ 5a) To test the implementation
+ From the main QuantumModelLib directory:

+    make ut

+ From the Tests directory

+    ./run_test_QML

+  => Some options are possible, the compiler, OPT, OMP, Lapack

+  Or you can run:
+    ./run_tests

+  => All possible combinations between OPT=0/1, OMP=0/1, Lapack=0/1 will be tested.
+Beware, this test is long.

+ 5b) To run examples
+From the main QuantumModelLib directory:

+  ./TEST_driver.x < Tests/DAT_files/Vibadia_HBond.dat > res_driver
+=> Test sevral models (1 or several surfaces, optimization, Vibration adiabatic separation)

+  ./TEST_VibAdia.x < Tests/DAT_files/Vibadia_HBond.dat > res_VibAdia
+=> Test a Vibration adiabatic separation model.

+  ./TEST_grid.x > res_grid
+=> Test the 1D and 2D-cut generation for HenonHeiles potential (it uses subroutines with Fortran modules)

+  ./TEST_OMPloop.x > res_loop
+=> Test an OpenMP loop (10^5) on the HONO model (several seconds)

 =========================================
 =========================================